Austin FC: Stadium

 Austin FC are the operators of a newly built stadium at McKalla Place.
 The stadium is near The Domain, a large shopping center complex.
 The stadium, built on public land and owned by the City of Austin, was privately financed by Two Oak Ventures.
 The lease was signed on December 19, 2018.
 The stadium seats 20,738 fielded its first Austin FC game on June 19, 2021.

 The club announced plans for a $45 million, privately funded training facility, the St. David's Performance Center, on November 13, 2019.
 The performance center, located in the Parmer Pond development in northeast Austin, will have four full-size soccer fields, one with a 1,000 capacity seating section, in addition to a 30,000 square foot indoor facility.

 In 2022, the Capital Metropolitan Transportation Authority started construction on a commuter rail station for the Red Line, McKalla station.
-It is expected to open on February 24, 2024, as part of Project Connect.
 McKalla station opened and began service on February 24, 2024, for Austin FC's first match of the 2024 season.